noobiept/utilities/docs/README.md

 string:
     `(d) days (h) hours (m) minutes (s) seconds`

-The number of `units` can limit the number of units shown in the string format (days/hours, or hours/minutes or minutes/seconds, and not days/hours/minutes for example (for a `units` with value 2)).
+The number of `units` can limit the number of units shown only in the string format (days/hours, or hours/minutes or minutes/seconds, and not days/hours/minutes for example (for a `units` with value 2)).

 Defaults:
-    units: 2
+    units: undefined (shows all non-zero if format is type `string`)
     format: string

 #### Parameters